Generalized parton distributions of sea quarks in the proton from nonlocal chiral effective theory: Nonanalytic behavior of splitting functions

 with again no NA contributions to $F_1(0)$.
 Finally, for the KR diagrams with decuplet intermediate states in Fig.~\ref{diagrams}(r) and \ref{diagrams}(s) the NA behavior of the Dirac and Pauli form factors is given by

 As for the octet baryon case, the additional diagrams derived from the gauge link for the decuplet baryons do not give rise to any NA terms.
 Our results for the LNA terms of the various loop diagrams are consistent with the results for the Dirac form factor discussed in Ref.~\cite{Salamu:2018cny}.
+There have also been some attempts made to resum the leading chiral logarithms to all orders~\cite{Kivel:2008ry, Kivel:2008mf}.